MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteQuantity.md

 ms.author: anbichse
 ---

-# Waste quantity in Cloud for Sustainability waste data model (WasteQuantity)
+# Waste quantity in Sustainability waste (WasteQuantity)

 Stores information on the actual waste quantity of the organization\.